deandreperry/frontend-index/README.md

 A visual reference system for modern frontend engineering.

-Frontend Index is designed to help developers understand not only the technologies used in modern frontend development, but also how those technologies connect within the broader ecosystem.
-Instead of presenting disconnected documentation, Frontend Index provides an interactive, visual learning experience covering browsers, frameworks, tooling, architecture, Git workflows, AI-assisted development, and production engineering concepts.
+Frontend Index is an interactive educational platform that helps developers understand how modern frontend technologies fit together.
+Instead of learning tools in isolation, users can explore the relationships between browsers, frameworks, development tooling, Git workflows, AI-assisted development, and production engineering concepts through visual diagrams and interactive learning experiences.

-Built as a single-page educational platform, Frontend Index combines reference material, visual diagrams, interactive learning modules, and developer tooling simulations into a unified experience.
+Built with HTML, CSS, and JavaScript, Frontend Index serves as both a learning resource and a reference guide for developers at every stage of their frontend journey.

 ---

 ## Why Frontend Index Exists

-Frontend development has become increasingly complex.
+Frontend development has evolved into a complex ecosystem of technologies, tools, and workflows.

-Modern developers are expected to understand:
+Developers are expected to understand:

 * HTML, CSS, and JavaScript
-* Frameworks and libraries
+* Browsers and rendering engines
+* Development environments
-* Build tools and package managers
+* Package managers and build tools
-* Git workflows and collaboration
+* Git and collaboration workflows
-* Browser architecture
-* Performance optimization
-* Accessibility
+* Accessibility and performance
-* AI-assisted development workflows
+* AI-assisted development
 * Deployment and production systems

-Most learning resources explain these topics individually.
+Most resources teach these topics separately.

-Frontend Index focuses on showing how they fit together.
+Frontend Index focuses on helping developers understand how everything connects.

 ---